FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Snapshot_Page.md

 ![Snapshot list](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Snapshots/SnapshotsList.png)

 The snapshot list serves many purpose.
 First, it displays the snapshot organization of your session.
-You can change the order of each snapshot, **drag & dropping** them in the list.
 The snapshot name can also be edited by clicking on the text field.
 To recall a snapshot from the snapshot list, simply double-click on number of one of them.

 A snapshot can have different states.
 First, it can be selected or unselected inside the list.
 The state of selection is graphical element that let the user know on which snapshot an action is performed.

 ![Unselected snapshot](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Snapshots/UnselectedSnapshot.png)
-> Unselected snapshot
+Unselected snapshot

 ![Selected snapshot](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Snapshots/SelectedSnapshot.png)
-> Selected snapshot
+Selected snapshot

 A snapshot can also be disabled.
 A disabled snapshot will be darkened in the list.
 It cannot be recalled.
 The <code>next</code> and <code>previous</code> snapshot buttons will automatically skip a disabled snapshot.
 To activate or deactivate a snapshot, select the snapshot and click on the <code>Enable</code> button on the action bar, or right-click on a selected snapshot and click on the <code>Enable/disable</code> option.